ouija/SurfacePro4-FydeOS-SecureBoot/README.md

 Also ensure to copy the `ENROLL_THIS_KEY_IN_MOKMANAGER.cer` certifiate to the root of your EFI partition, and follow the original guide or next section to enroll the key.

 # Add the Key and Boot
-Reboot and enable Secure Boot in the BIOS.
+Reboot and enable Secure Boot in the BIOS, and boot from the `/EFI/BOOT/BOOTX64.EFI` image _(add a boot entry to your bios using EasyUEFI or some other tool if not present)__

 You now get a blue screen with the Access Denied error.
 Follow these instructions:

 - At the error page press OK
 - Press any key to perform MOK management